They Killed a King by Sam Moore

 A song of both regret and hope.
 Profoundly affected by this seismic event, both men felt compelled to commit their feelings to paper, to convey the deep sadness that Dr. Martin Luther King’s death had prompted within them and across the world.

 However this song almost never came to light.
 For four decades it lay almost forgotten.
 But in June 2008, during the recording of the last album by Bobbejaan, the idea was born to resurrect the track.
-Bobbejaan’s son, biographer and manager, Tom Schoepen, and the record producer Firmin Michiels both knew it would make an excellent recording.
+Record producers Firmin Michiels and Tom Schoepen (Bobbejaan’s son, biographer and manager) both knew it would make an excellent recording.
 But the untimely passing of the artist meant that this endeavour would have to wait.

 Bring this song back to life.
 Five years later Tom and Firmin reunited to complete the project.
 During his career, Firmin had worked at the Royal Studios in Memphis Tennessee.
 Through his connections with Lester Snell both men began to gather a group of outstanding musicians to bring this song to life.